Do you want to escape the cold and snowy winter in Europe but not sure where to go? Here are the best winter sun destinations in Europe to consider.

 Among the cities, you should visit there are Cagliari, the capital, as well as Alghero, Bosa, and even Nuoro, home of a fantastic ethnographic museum, perfect to learn more about the history and the culture of Sardinia.

 Contributed by Heleen from The Global Wizards

 The city of Valencia offers the best winter sun in Europe perfect for a city trip during winter.
-Think about sunshine, a nice temperature, no crowds, lovely streets, and a beautiful beach.
+Think about sunshine, nice temperatures, no crowds, lovely streets, and beautiful beaches.

 Valencia is a city with many faces.
 Besides visiting some absolute highlights such as the ‘Ciudad de Artes y Ciencias’ (city of art and science) and the ‘Mercado Central’ (central market), winter months offer some other great opportunities.

-During winter months, Valencia is also known for is chestnuts, corn, and oranges.
+During the winter months, Valencia is also known for its chestnuts, corn, and oranges.
 The smell of stalls with roasted chestnuts and corn you can find on every corner is something you’ll definitely remember.